jupyter-book/myst-theme/docs/developer/local.md

 ## Use a custom port

-By default, the theme server will use the same port as the content server for changes to the AST.
+By default, the theme server will watch the default port for the content server (`:3100`) for changes to the AST.
 If you'd like to use a custom port, you can do so like this:

 ```bash
 myst start --headless --server-port 3111